 Accessing historical CBD Planning Proposal documents

-The documents situated under the heading, 'Planning proposal documentation', constitute the CBD Planning Proposal and its supporting documents as exhibited from September to November 2020.
+The documents situated to the right of this web page under the heading 'Planning proposal documentation' constitute the CBD Planning Proposal and its supporting documents as exhibited from September to November 2020.

 Public exhibition of the CBD Planning Proposal